Independence preserving property of Kummer laws: Introduction

 In this paper we reveal one more candidate for an invariant measure for a lattice recursion model.
 We derive the detailed balance equation for the Kummer distributions.
 Specifically, our main result (Theorem \ref{gHVcharacterization}) gives a characterization of the Kummer laws, which is a result of a similar nature as the one in \cite{LW22} for the GIG laws, i.e. it says that the Kummer distributions are the only possible ones which let the detailed balance equation be satisfied for the map \bel{eff} F(x,y)=\left(y\,\tfrac{1+\beta(x+y)}{1+\alpha x+\beta y}, \, x\,\tfrac{1+\alpha(x+y)}{1+\alpha x+\beta y} \right).\ee The proof uses a suitably designed "Laplace-type" transform and leads to a special second order linear differential equation for an unknown function of such form.
 In this sense the general methodology (a Laplace type transform and a second order ordinary linear differential equation) resembles that of the proof from \cite{LW22}.
 However, at the technical level, the challenges to overcome were of quite a different nature.
 Interpreting this result in the context of the lattice system of recursions described above, it says that the Kummer distributions are the only relevant invariant measures for the type I model governed by the $F$ defined in \eqref{eff}.

 The paper is organized as follows: in Section 2 we introduce a scaled version of the Kummer distribution, we express and prove the considered independence property in terms of that scaled Kummer distribution (Theorem \ref{gHV}).
-In Section 3 we show that the limit versions of Theorem \ref{gHV} cover several well-known independence preserving transformations.
+We show in Section 3 that some limit versions of Theorem \ref{gHV} cover several well-known independence preserving transformations.
+Indeed, relying on a version of Theorem 5.5 from \cite{Bil68}, we prove that Theorem 2.1 yields, as limiting cases, the Lukacs property, \cite{L55}, the Kummer-Gamma property, \cite{KV12}, the Matsumoto-Yor property, \cite{MY01, LW00} and the KdV property, \cite{CS2020}.
 In Section 4 we define and analyze the {\it Kummer transform}, an extended Laplace transform that will help us to prove the chacterization theorem formulated at the end of this section.
-Section 5 contains the proof of the characterization split in several steps (subsections), amongst which the crucial is the observation that the unknown {\em Kummer transform} satisfies the Kummer differential equation (see \cite{AbraSt}).
+Section 5 contains the proof of the characterization split in several steps (subsections), amongst which is the crucial observation that the unknown {\em Kummer transform} satisfies the Kummer differential equation (see \cite{AbraSt}).